Certora/ccip/contracts/src/v0.8/ccip/pools/GHO/diffs/UpgradeableLockReleaseTokenPool_diff.md

-+/// - Implementation of Initializable to allow upgrades +/// - Move of allowlist and router definition to initialization stage +/// - Addition of a bridge limit to regulate the maximum amount of tokens that can be transferred out (burned/locked) +/// - Permissioned bridgedAmount setter to facilitate liquidity migration +/// - Remove i_token decimal check in UpgradeableTokenPool constructor +
++/// - Implementation of Initializable to allow upgrades +/// - Move of allowlist and router definition to initialization stage +/// - Addition of a bridge limit to regulate the maximum amount of tokens that can be transferred out (burned/locked) +/// - Addition of authorized function to update amount of tokens that are currently bridged +/// - Modifications from inherited contract (see contract for more details):
++///    - UpgradeableTokenPool: Remove i_token decimal check in constructor
++
 +/// @dev Token pool used for tokens on their native chain.
 This uses a lock and release mechanism.
  /// Because of lock/unlock requiring liquidity, this pool contract also has function to add and remove